lowRISC/lowrisc-site/content/docs/debug-v0.3/debugmodules.md

    assembly), but still this is speculative and the ELF is needed to determine which of the jumps were actually related.

-This already generates a good amount of trace events and with increasing information to gain from core trace better filtering and compression will be mandatory.
+This already generates a high volume of trace events and with increasing information, better filtering and compression will be mandatory to take full advantage of tracing.

 <a name="figure-ctm"></a>
 <img src="../figures/debug_module_ctm.png" alt="CTM" style="padding: 20px 0px;"/>